leolivm/letmeask/README.md

 # Install the dependencies
 $ yarn

-# Make sure you create a real-time database with these rules
+# Make sure you create a real-time database with these rules on Google Firebase

 {
   "rules": {